Attorneys for Passengers in Trucks Who Are Injured in Crashes

 - Use of controlled substances.
 If the driver is intoxicated or under the influence of drugs at the time of an accident, he or she can be considered negligent and be held liable for damages related to the incident.

 - Improperly maintained vehicle.
-Many commercial truck companies have poor maintenance policies and fail to inspect or repair their vehicles on a regular basis in order to save money in the short term.
+Many commercial truck companies have poor maintenance policies and fail to inspect or repair their vehicles on a regular basis to save money in the short term.
 When this results in equipment failure, the driver of the truck may be powerless to prevent an accident.

 - Manufactural defect.
 Defective equipment can contribute to or become the direct cause of an accident or cause injuries to the driver and any passengers in the truck at the time of the incident.